wp-plugins/marctv-galleria/readme.txt

 === MarcTV Galleria  ===
 Contributors: MarcDK
-Tags: MarcTV, jquery, galleria, gallery, responsive, fullscreen Requires at least: 3.0
+Tags: MarcTV, jquery, galleria, gallery, responsive, fullscreen, twentyfifteen Requires at least: 3.0
-Tested up to: 4.0
+Tested up to: 4.01
-Stable tag: 2.4
+Stable tag: 2.6

 == Description ==

 A neat simple sliding image gallery.
-Based on the mighty Galleria http://galleria.io/ It comes with responsiveness, fullscreen mode and touch events!
+Based on the mighty Galleria http://galleria.io/ It comes with responsiveness, fullscreen mode and touch events.

+Comes with a configurable image size for custom break point.

 == Installation ==

 * Install plugin
 * Activate it
+* Configure under settings

 == Changelog ==

+= 2.6 =

+* Fixed fullscreen counter color.
+* Added option to select fullscreen image size after window breakpoint.
+* Added screenshots.

-= 2.4 =
+= 2.5.1 =

+* Image size for window size breakpoint can be configured in the backend.
+* Choose an image size for gallery for this breakpoint.
+* Rewritten in OO PHP
-* Just new meta information.
+* New meta information.
+* Compatible with Tweenty Fifteen.
+* Localisation is now supported.
+Feel free to send me your translation.

 = 2.3 =